-(e) if the matter the subject of the complaint is before another person or body or the subject of proceedings, postpone consideration of the complaint pending the outcome of any investigation, hearing or proceedings;
+(c) without limiting any other paragraph, if the matter the subject of the complaint is before another person or body or is the subject of proceedings — postpone consideration of the complaint pending the outcome of any investigation, hearing or proceedings.

-(f) with the consent of another person, organisation or agency that, in the opinion of the committee, could deal more appropriately with the subject matter of the complaint, refer the complaint to that person, organisation or agency.

-(2) Notice of a decision under this section is to be given in accordance with section 85.
+(2) Notice of a decision under subsection 1(a) or (c) must be given in accordance with section 85.

+[Section 62 amended: No. 3 of 2023 s.
+46.]

 Subdivision 2 — Inquiries

-63. Disciplinary committee to deal with certain complaints
+63. Disciplinary committee may conduct inquiry into certain complaints

-This Subdivision applies if —

-(a) a disciplinary committee considers that a disciplinary matter may exist in relation to a teacher; and

-(b) the teacher consents in writing to a disciplinary committee conducting an inquiry under this Subdivision.
+If a complaint in relation to a registered teacher or formerly registered teacher appears to a disciplinary committee to be about a disciplinary matter, the committee may conduct an inquiry into the complaint.

+[Section 63 inserted: No. 3 of 2023 s.
+47.]

+63A.
+Hearings

+(1) A disciplinary committee may hold hearings for the purposes of an inquiry.

+(2) Hearings must be held in public.

+(3) However, the disciplinary committee may direct that a hearing, or any part of a hearing, be held in private if the committee is satisfied that it is desirable to do so because of the confidential nature of any evidence or matter or for any other reason.

+[Section 63A inserted: No. 3 of 2023 s.
+47.]

-64. Inquiry — procedure and evidence
+64. Inquiry: procedure and evidence

-In carrying out an inquiry, a disciplinary committee —
+In conducting an inquiry, a disciplinary committee —

-(a) must proceed with as little formality and technicality and as speedily as the requirements of this Act and a proper hearing of the matter permit; and
+(a) must act with as little formality and technicality and as speedily as the requirements of this Act and a proper hearing of the matter permit; and

 (b) is not bound by the rules of evidence and may inform itself on any matter as it thinks fit; and

+(c) may receive oral or written submissions; and

-(c) may, subject to this Act and the rules of procedural fairness, determine its own procedures.
+(d) may, subject to this Act and the rules of procedural fairness, determine its own procedures; and

+(e) may be assisted by a legal practitioner appointed by the Board for that purpose.

+[Section 64 inserted: No. 3 of 2023 s.
+47.]

 65. Rights of teacher as to evidence and witnesses

-(1) In conducting an inquiry, a disciplinary committee is to give the teacher an opportunity to —
+(1) In conducting an inquiry into a complaint, a disciplinary committee must give a registered teacher or formerly registered teacher who is the subject of the complaint an opportunity to —

 (a) call and give evidence; and